Ellivers/wt-docs/docs/start.md

 :::tip tool controls
 You can see what actions you can perform with each tool's item by hovering over it in your inventory and looking at the tooltip.
 :::

+## Documentation Issues
+If you feel something should be added to this documentation or if you find something you feel is incorrect, please open an issue [here](https://github.com/Ellivers/worldtool-docs/issues/new).